Best ways to spend travel money in Indonesia and Bali: Debit and prepaid cards

 Using prepaid travel cards

 If you’re looking at taking a travel money card to Indonesia, do your research.
 There are very few decent travel money cards on the UK market that allow you to load and spend in Indonesian rupiah.
 The only real contender is the Wise Travel Money Card.
 Otherwise, there are a couple of travel cards which may be suitable to take to Indonesia, including the Travelex Prepaid Card.
-One drawback, however, is that you will face a 5.75% currency conversion fee.
+However, a drawback is the 5.75% currency conversion fee.

 These cards should only really be considered if Indonesia is the first leg of your international holiday.
 The Travelex Prepaid Card offers up to 10 different international currencies and can be used all over the world.
 However, due to the lack of support for Indonesian rupiah, the exchange rate margin when you load the card with funds and the fee structure, there are cheaper products to use in Indonesia than a travel card.